1. Your Customer Contract

 (b) The acts and omissions of your Staff and End Users with respect to a Service are deemed to be your acts and omissions.

 (c) You must ensure that your Staff and End Users do not do (or omit to do) anything that would breach your Customer Contract if done (or not done) by you.

 Using a Service may depend on you having goods or services supplied by third parties.
 For instance, in order to use an email-to-SMS Service, you must have an internet connection.
-You are solely responsible for the costs of all third party goods and services you acquire.
+You are solely responsible for the costs of all third party goods and services you acquire, use, access or license.

 (i) your Customer Contract (including any applicable Acceptable Use Policy); and

 (ii) any applicable Laws.